-Roman Polanski Seeks to Have Prosecutor's Testimony Unsealed
+Roman Polanski seeks to have prosecutor's testimony unsealed

-Los Angeles prosecutors have repeatedly sought the filmmaker's extradition but have been rebuffed by courts in Switzerland and Poland.
-Roman Polanski's attorney has asked a Los Angeles judge to unseal testimony given by a former prosecutor who handled the fugitive director's sexual assault case.
+A Los Angeles judge h...
+LOS ANGELES - Roman Polanski's attorney has asked a Los Angeles judge to unseal testimony given by a former prosecutor who handled the fugitive director's sexual assault case.
+It is Polanski's latest bid to end the nearly 40-year-old case.

 Add your comments below